 6. Jade Yoga Harmony Yoga Mat

-The second of our Jade Yoga mats is the Harmony.
-Like their Voyager yoga mat the Harmony is fashioned from natural tree rubber so it’s totally biodegradable.
-The Harmony, however, is a bit thicker than the Voyager.
-Which makes it a better choice for absolute beginners.
-The company also uses a portion of the proceeds from each sale to plant trees.
+The Jade Yoga Harmony.
+Like their Voyager mat, the Harmony is fashioned from natural tree rubber, so it’s completely biodegradable.
+The Harmony, however, is a bit thicker than the Voyager, which makes it a better choice for absolute beginners.

-What we like: We like the 100% rubber construction.
-It makes for a very grippy mat that grabs the floor and prevents injury.
-Rubber mats also absorb moisture that prevents slips on the mat surface itself.
+What we like: The 100% rubber construction makes for a very grippy mat that grabs the floor and prevents injury.
+Rubber mats also absorb moisture and prevent slips.
 We also like that it’s a bit cushier than some other mats.

-Flaws: The mat is so grippy that you need to be careful when turning your feet that your foot doesn’t get stuck and you end up twisting a knee or ankle.
+Flaws: The mat is so grippy that you need to be careful when turning your feet.
+You could get stuck and you end up twisting a knee or ankle.

 7. Yoga Design Lab Combo Yoga Mat

-Yoga Design Lab goes the extra mile to create yoga mats that are more than just pieces of rubber you lay on the floor.
-Their Combo Yoga Mat is available in a dizzying array of patterns and colors and really adds a touch of energy to the room when you open it up.
-From a practical standpoint the Combo is firm but comfy, large and easy to clean.
+Yoga Design Lab yoga mats are more than just pieces of rubber you lay on the floor.
+Their Combo Yoga Mat is available in a dizzying array of patterns and colors that adds energy to the room when you open it up.
+It’s also large and easy to clean.

-What we like: Probably the most attractive yoga mats going.
-We like that the Yoga Design Lab Combo is fashioned from natural rubber which means there are no recycling issues.
+What we like: We like that the Yoga Design Lab Combo is fashioned from natural rubber, which means there are no recycling issues.
 We also like that it’s machine washable.

-Flaws: While the mat is machine washable you shouldn’t be throwing it in the washer after every use.
-Unless you want to be buying a new mat in a few months.
+Flaws: While the mat is machine washable, you shouldn’t be throwing it in the washer after every use.
+Unless, of course, you want to be buying a new mat in a few months.

 8. Manduka Pro Yoga Mat

-The Manduka Pro Yoga Mat is a good choice for any level of yoga practitioner.
-It also provides a no-slip platform for conventional exercise both indoors and outdoors.
+The Manduka Pro Yoga Mat is an excellent choice for any level of yoga practitioner.
+It provides a no-slip platform for conventional exercise both indoors and outdoors.
 It’s a little heavier than some other mats on our list.
-But that’s because it’s nice and thick.
-The dense PVC is firm and will hold up to years of regular use.

 What we like: We like how thick and firm the mat is without being hard.
-We like that it is largely resistant to bacteria and that it cleans up easy.
+We like that it is resistant to bacteria and that it cleans up easily.
 And we appreciate that it’s tough enough to last for years.
-Even with regular use.

 9. AmazonBasics Extra Thick Exercise Yoga Mat

-Sometimes you don’t need a cutting edge yoga mat.
-You just want something comfortable and affordable to lay under you while you exercise.
-If that sounds like what you’re after the Amazon Basics Extra Thick mat is right up your alley.
-It’s light yet it’s extra thick and provides lots of workout space.
-A great mat at a great price.
+Sometimes you just want something comfortable and affordable to lay under you while you exercise.
+If that sounds like what you’re after, the Amazon Basics Extra Thick mat is for you.
+It’s light yet thick and provides lots of workout space.

 What we like: We like that the mat is a full 1/2 inch thick.
-That makes it a great choice for older folks just getting started with yoga or other forms of exercise.
 We like that it’s lightweight and that it comes with a carry handle.
-And, in spite of there being no rubber or PVC involved, it’s actually quite grippy.
+And, despite there being no rubber or PVC involved, it’s actually quite grippy.

 10. Backslash Fit Smart Yoga Mat

 The last of our best yoga mats is this curious number from Backlash.
 Curious because, when you’re done with it, you simply turn it over and it rolls itself up nice and tight.
-Just for good measure it’s large and comfortable and free of hard to recycle PVC.
+It’s also large and comfortable and free of hard-to-recycle PVC.

-What we like: We really like the fact that the Backlash actually does roll itself up when you’re done with it.
-Lots of seniors are going to love that.
-And while it’s not as thick as the Amazon Basics mat most will still find it plenty cushy.
-It also comes with some basic yoga routines in the form of digital audio files that will help you get started.
+What we like: Lots of seniors are going to love that the Backlash rolls itself up.
+And while it’s not as thick as the Amazon Basics mat, most will still find it plenty cushy.
+It also comes with some basic yoga routines in the form of digital audio files.

 Flaws: You’re going to pay extra for that nifty self-rolling capability.
 But there are plenty who will think it’s worth it.